SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.5.2 Alcohol per capita consumption (aged 15 years and older) within a calendar year in litres of pure alcohol

-This target was interpreted to include research about the prevention and treatment of harmful uses of a) alcohol, and b) drugs/substances, rather than all use of alcohol/drugs.
+This target was interpreted to include research about the prevention and treatment of harmful uses of a) alcohol, and b) drugs/substances.
+It does not cover all use of alcohol/drugs.
+We also interpret this to be mainly limited to works about reducing harmful use, rather than e.g. controlling supply of illicit drugs.

 This query consists of 1 phrase.
 The basic structure is *harmful use + prevention/treatment*.

-Drug/substances were expanded using MeSH terms.
+Terms were added from the National Institutes of Health "Commonly Used Drugs Charts" (although this is a USA-centric source we assume it will cover many types; <a id="NIHdrugs">[National Institute on Drug Abuse, 2020](#f14)</a>).
+Drug/substances were also expanded using MeSH terms:
 * Under "opioid-related disorders" (D000079524), `heroin`, `morphine`, `opiate` and `opium` are listed.
 * Under "substance-related disorders" (D019966), a number of specific substances are listed, including `amphetamine`, `cocaine`, `inhalent`, `tobacco` etc.

-Additional terms were added from the National Institutes of Health "Commonly Used Drugs Charts", with the understanding that this is an USA-centric source (<a id="NIHdrugs">[National Institute on Drug Abuse, 2020](#f14)</a>).

 `addiction` and `dependence` were considered as terms that can indicate harmful use.
 A number of drugs are combined with these terms because either a) they can be used in non-abuse contexts as treatments, or b) there is a lot of research about their effects (e.g. "cocaine can reduce the heart's...").